-21.1 Uniforms:

-- 21.1.1.
+- 21.1 Uniforms: - 21.1.1.
 Must be worn at all times when on duty. - 21.1.2.
 Shall be clean and presentable at all times. - 21.1.3.
-Uniform designs, colors and ID tags are subject to ICTC approval.
+Uniforms designs, colors and ID tags subject to ICTC approval. - 21.2.
+Gratuities: - 21.2.1.

-21.2.
-Gratuities:

-- 21.2.1.
 Shall NOT be accepted. - 21.2.2.
-All cash shall go into farebox without being handled by the driver, unless required by the passenger's disability.

-21.3 Knowledge of Service and Service Area:

-- 21.3.1.
-Supervisory, customer contact personnel and drivers shall have a thorough knowledge of ICTC services and service area. - 21.3.2.
-Supervisory, customer contact personnel and drivers shall also have a basic knowledge of transfer locations for all ICTC routes and services.
+All cash shall go into farebox without being handled by the driver, unless required by the passenger's disability. - 21.3 Knowledge of Service and Service Area: - 21.3.1.
+Supervisory, customer contact personnel and drivers shall have a thorough knowledge of all ICTC transit services and service areas. - 21.3.2.
+Supervisory, customer contact personnel and drivers shall also have a basic knowledge of potential transfer locations for all transit services and ICTC routes and services.